aspose-slides/Aspose.Slides-Documentation/cpp/release-notes/release-notes-2020/aspose-slides-for-cpp-20-4-release-notes/_index.md

 ```

 ### **Mathematical text classes, enums and interfaces have been added**
-Now it is possible to†work with mathematical equations new mathematical text classes, enums, and interfaces.
+Now it is possible to work with mathematical equations new mathematical text classes, enums, and interfaces.
 You can create new expressions or extract previously created ones from the presentation.

-Below is an example of using these new API to create the†Pythagorean theorem:
+Below is an example of using these new API to create the Pythagorean theorem:

 ```cpp
 using namespace System;